 Shop Local With It

-If there’s one thing the Newy locals do well, it’s shopping.
-Very well.
-Check out The Olive Tree Market, a love letter to the area’s thriving creative arts scene, on the first Saturday of the month.
-It would be remiss of us not to mention Hamilton’s Beaumont Street, complete with the natural drops at Vera Wine, the eccentric stylings of Fever Dream and you simply cannot miss out on the vintage bonanza that is Fynde.
-Further down the street in Islington you'll find the independent boutique Yard Sale Trading Co., plus a plant-lovers dream at High Swan Dive.
-Finally, head to Wickham’s House of Lita, home to covetable furniture, fashion, and homewares curated by an ex-Vogue Living editor.
+If there’s one thing the Newy locals do well, it’s a shopping day.
+It would be remiss of us not to mention Hamilton’s Beaumont Street, complete with the natural drops at Vera Wine, and you simply cannot miss out on the vintage bonanza that is The Retro Wardrobe.
+Further down the street in Islington, you'll find the independent boutique Yard Sale Trading Co., plus a plant-lover's dream at High Swan Dive.
+Finally, head to Wickham’s Studio Lott, home to covetable furniture, fashion, and homewares curated by an ex-Vogue Living editor.

 Stay At These Epic Hotels And Resorts

 Accommodation is a personal choice, we understand.
 You might like it plush, or you might like a place to simply plonk your bags and get out the door.
-We’re huge fans of the brand new QT Newcastlewhich opened this year and continues its signature style of quirky, cheeky luxury and combined it with fluffy robes and comfy beds, plus cocktails and surprises around every corner.
+We’re huge fans of the brand new QT Newcastle, which opened this year and continues its signature style of quirky, cheeky luxury and combined it with fluffy robes and comfy beds, plus cocktails and surprises around every corner.
 For a simple but quality stay, Quest Newcastle has you covered, with one, two, and three-bedroom apartments for groups and families.
-Then there’s the beloved Lucky Hotel, a quirky pub-style spot that’s ideally located in the heart of the city so it’s the perfect place to start exploring.
+Then there’s the beloved Lucky Hotel, a quirky pub-style spot that’s ideally located in the heart of the city, so it’s the perfect place to start exploring.
 Dream.